Development Guide

 # Semantic search testing

-npm run search
+npm run cli:search

 > docker security